zamanianlab/ZamanianLabDocs/docs/labmanual.md

 ### A. Parasite Delivery Schedule

-We receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository and supplement these with local infections.
+We generate parasites through local infections and receive regular shipments of filarial parasites (*B. malayi*, *B. pahangi*, and *D. immitis*) from the NIH FR3 repository.
 The Lab Manager will place external orders for many months ahead and the expected scheduling of all parasite stage and materials will be updated on the **Parasite Schedule Sheet** linked in [Lab Sheets](labsheets.md).
 Keep track of both local and external parasite orders.
 Shipments do not always arrive as expected, but **you should have a detailed list of future parasite needs on the spreadsheet**.
 I will send out a FedEx confirmation once I receive it (typically one day in advance) in the #Parasite_Planning Slack channel.

 ### B. Storage of General Parasite Materials